ZimmermanGroup/pyGSM/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with pygsm.
+This page details how to get started with pyGSM.

 ..  code-block:: python

-    import pygsm
+    import pyGSM

 You can use this ...